Early (localised) prostate cancer

 Prostate cancer starts in the cells of the prostate.
 The prostate is a small gland that is just below the bladder and in front of the rectum (back passage).

-Early-stage prostate cancer is when the cancer cells are only inside the prostate.
+Early prostate cancer is when the cancer cells are only inside the prostate.
 The cancer has not spread through the capsule that surrounds the prostate.
-It may also be called localised prostate cancer.
+It may also called early stage prostate cancer or localised prostate cancer.

-If you are a trans woman or are non-binary assigned male at birth, you also need to be aware of prostate cancer.
+If you are a trans (transgender) woman or are non-binary assigned male at birth, you still need to be aware of prostate cancer.
+Trans women can develop prostate cancer, but there is not enough evidence to know how common this is.

 Related pages